 - Development of a hypersensitivity reaction should be followed by removal of the catheter and appropriate treatment at the discretion of the attending physician. - Only medical practitioners licensed by law, and trained and experienced in proper positioning of catheters in the central venous system using percutaneous entry (Seldinger) technique should place this catheter.
-EXTREME CAUTION must be used in placement and monitoring. - To distend great vessels and to prevent inadvertent air aspiration during catheter insertion, patient should be placed in Trendelenburg position.

-- Every effort must be made to ascertain proper tip position in order to prevent erosion or perforation of central venous system.
-Tip position should be verified by X-ray and monitored on a routine basis.
-Periodic lateral view X-ray is suggested to assess tip location in relation to vessel wall.
+EXTREME CAUTION must be used in placement and monitoring. - To distend great vessels and to prevent inadvertent air aspiration during catheter insertion, patient should be placed in Trendelenburg position. - Every effort must be made to ascertain proper tip position in order to prevent erosion or perforation of central venous system.
+Tip position should be verified by x-ray and monitored on a routine basis.
+Periodic lateral view x-ray is suggested to assess tip location in relation to vessel wall.
 Tip position should appear to be parallel to vessel wall. - During blood sampling, temporarily shut off remaining port(s) through which solutions are being infused. - To avoid vascular injury, do not use excessive force when advancing dilator.
 Use the smallest size dilator catheter placement will allow.
 Wire guide must always lead dilator by several centimeters.
 Do not advance dilator more than a few centimeters into the vessel. - Do not power inject contrast medium through catheter.
 Catheter rupture may result.
-Use of a 10 ml syringe or larger will reduce the risk of catheter rupture. - Do not re-sterilize the Cook Spectrum Silicone Cuffed Central Venous Catheter. - Placement of this catheter into the subclavian vein may result in compression of the catheter by the clavicle and first rib.
-Excessive compression may result in catheter damage, including rupture or catheter embolus.
-Compression of the catheter and consequent risks may be minimized by placement lateral to the junction of the clavicle and first rib or use of alternative venous sites.
+Use of a 10 cc syringe or larger will reduce the risk of catheter rupture. - Do not re-sterilize the Cook Spectrum Silicone Central Venous Catheter.